-If I start to reminisce about that first Okapi study to the east and north of where the Lomami dumps into the Congo River, I remember the film.
+If I start to reminisce about that first Okapi study to the east and north of where the Lomami flows into the Congo River, I remember the film.

-Soon after the birth of our youngest daughter, Eleanor (who turns 18 this weekend), Alan Root a maker of African nature films came to see what we were doing.
+Soon after the birth of our youngest daughter, Eleanor, Alan Root a maker of African nature films came to see what we were doing.
 With incredible patience, both for animals and researchers, and with incredible ingenuity both he and his young camera man Bruce Davidson set out to follow and record the okapi study and a study of rain forest antelope (duikers) we were just getting underway.

 Some of the singers and some of the dear friends and colleagues of this film are no longer with us, but I think of “Hearts of Brightness” as a tribute to them all and to the way of life they still maintain.